-Leasing a Plan
+Leasing a Plan and 3rd Party Plans

 If none of the current plans seem appealing to you, you might consider leasing an old unlimited data plan.
 You see, there once was a time when some carriers offered truly unlimited data.
 Some people were grandfathered into these plans, and the lines are now offered up for rent.
 While most of these plans are now capped at 200GB per month rather than being truly unlimited, they do still tend to be an awesome deal for those who use a lot of data.

 You do want to be very cautious when looking into these plans as many of them end up violating some terms of service from the carrier powering them.
 Which means they could shut off suddenly which does happen regularly.
 You can generally tell which carrier is powering the plan by the name the 3rd party names the plan.
 For example they will usually name the Verizon the “Red Plan”, AT&T the “Blue Plan” and Tmobile the “Pink Plan” or something similar.
 If you do plan on getting one of these plans it is generally a good idea to get one that is NOT the same as your smartphone provider.
 This is so you have increased coverage options again.

 If you choose to use cell signal as your main source of internet, you’ll want to know that you’ll have a connection wherever you travel.
 If you stick to big cities you shouldn’t have any issues at all, but those who boondock or stay at campgrounds in the middle of nowhere will want to keep an eye on this while planning their travels.